 Giraffes are the type of animals that could stop traffic anywhere.
 On the Harambe preserve, we have seen them do it literally several times.
 They aren’t shy about coming close and are in no hurry to clear the path.
 This picture shows a group running away, which was quite a sight.
 The giraffes can also be a bit pushy to the other animals.
 We have seen them kick at the Watusi cattle because they were relaxing in a place the giraffes didn’t like.
 One time, we saw one run an ostrich away from a tree.

 I included this picture to show how interesting it is to see these animals in their simulated natural habitat.
 Below that water are a few hippos.
 The bird in the picture is standing on a hippo, not a rock.
 Hippos, even though they look lazy and somewhat cute, are known to be ruthlessly aggressive and ill-tempered.
 Imagine being on a real safari and wandering up on this watering hole.
 You would literally be on top of the hippos before you even knew they were there.

 Thankfully, the king and queen of the jungle are positioned a good, safe distance away so they don’t have access to your safari truck.
 Just like Simba on Pride Rock, this lioness is perched on her throne area.
 They can be a bit difficult to spot at times but sometimes you’re rewarded with a shot like this one.

 P.S.
-You can find a printable Kilimanjaro Safari Scavenger Hunt (and other Disney planning tools) in our Travel Resource Library.
+You can find a FREE printable Kilimanjaro Safari Scavenger Hunt (and other fun Disney planning tools) in our Travel Resource Library.
 Get the details on how you can get instant access to the library in the box below.